RajveerRall/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ### Step 2: Wireframe App.js with all the components

 To build up wireframe of App.js, we are going to use Video SDK Hooks and Context Providers.
-Video SDK provideos MeetingProvider, MeetingConsumer, useMeeting and useParticipant hooks.
+Video SDK provides MeetingProvider, MeetingConsumer, useMeeting and useParticipant hooks.
 Let's understand each of them.

 First we will explore Context Provider and Consumer.
 Context is primarily used when some data needs to be accessible by many components at different nesting levels.